orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - How to handle collisions across adjacent nodes
 - How would you do audio.
 Let sources interfere with eachother, then add them together and render that.
 How to do that over a range of perspectives
 - Sound/Light in certain directions.
-- Configurable speed of sound, and whether it can travel through something. (lower-bound however is that of the server latency - so also how many servers are needed to render worldgraph)
+- Configurable speed of sound, and whether it can travel through something. (lower-bound however is that of the server latency - so also how many servers are needed to render worldgraph); Unless we do multicast of certain information x Nodes away

 Effectively what we need is a way to render audio/light etc.. to go in all directions.
 Without having to render all perspectives.
 (But then for efficiency, in a more intelligent way somehow: Interference of abstract structures.) ; Construct waves in the world graph.
 How is that done efficiently?